 2. Three ways to create strings:

-Geeks for Geeks a portal for geeks GeeksforGeeks a portal for geeks
+Geeks for Geeks a portal for geeks He said, "I'm fine."
+GeeksforGeeks a portal for geeks

 How to print single quote or double quote on screen?

 We can do that in the following two ways: